canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 * suggestions about how the code can be improved or where security can be improved
 * others to contribute ideas as the project is in progress

-Prior art in releasing source code helps protecting against patents litigation.
+**note:** Prior art in releasing source code helps protecting against patents litigation.
+The latest code version may not necessarly mean it's the version deployed in production.

 ## Intellectual Property

 ### Copyright

 The [Ownership of Copyright](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that where any work is, or has been, prepared or published by or under the direction or control of Her Majesty or any government department, the copyright in the work shall, subject to any agreement with the author, belong to Her Majesty.
-This applies to source code.
+This applies to source code developed by Government of Canada employees.

 However, Government of Canada employees have [Moral Rights](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-8) and as the author of a work has the right to the integrity of the work and the right to be associated with the work as its author by name or under a pseudonym and the right to remain anonymous.

 #### Identify yourself as an employee of the Government of Canada

-Use your full name and Government of Canada email address for your code contributions.
+Use full name and Government of Canada email address for all contributions.

 #### Crown Procurement Contracts